 We want to know what our students think about OU study, from the day-to-day student experience to policies and plans.
 Through online forums and face-to-face meetings the OU consults students on a range of issues.

 The student consultation structure is one of many ways in which the University listens to the student voice, making use of online forums and face-to-face meetings.
 By becoming a volunteer and participating, you can directly influence changes in University strategy and policy.
 Consultation with students influences many, many aspects of the student experience.
 You can see just how many in the archive.
 The student consultation structure includes the following components:

 This online forum seeks and considers views of UK and international, undergraduate and postgraduate students on matters affecting their study and student experience.

 Online forums offering an opportunity for students studying particular subject areas (or Open or Access qualifications) to be consulted by the relevant academic area.
 Boards of Studies are expected to organise at least one student consultation forum in every academic year.
 If you are eligible to take part in any upcoming Boards of Studies student consultations you will receive a direct email inviting you to get involved.

 A series of face-to-face and online (Adobe Connect/Microsoft Teams) meetings providing an opportunity for students to discuss key topics.
-These are a great opportunity to meet other OU student and staff and are held periodically across multiple locations across England, Ireland, Scotland and Wales.
+These are a great opportunity to meet other OU student and staff and are held periodically across multiple locations across England, Ireland, Scotland and Wales one every year, usually in February/March.
 There are between 20 and 50 places available for students at each meeting and face-to-face meetings are conducted by staff in a workshop style.
-There is also an annual Online International Students Consultation Meeting - an online forum to seek the views of international students on matters affecting their studies.

 All students have the opportunity to volunteer to be involved.
 For more information go to the Volunteer page.
 Online forums are viewable by the entire OU community, but for most forums only registered student volunteers and relevant staff members can contribute to the discussions.
 Face-to-face meetings are open to around 20-50 students.